openfaas/docs/docs/cli/templates.md

 })
 ```

 If the tests fail, this will also fail the build of your function and prevent it from passing.
-The logs will be made available via the logs of `faas-cli build/up`.

 For a more detailed example, see: [Serverless for Everyone Else](https://gumroad.com/l/serverless-for-everyone-else)